daca-github/phase-1-project-movie-search/README.md

 To set up this project on your local machine, follow these steps:

 1. Clone this repository to your local machine.
-2. Open the index.html file in your preferred web browser using the command `explorer.exe index.thml`
+2. Open the index.html file in your preferred web browser using the command `explorer.exe index.html`
 3. Start searching for movies!
 ### Future Improvements
 - Implement pagination to handle large numbers of search results.